Your Don’t Have Tight Hip Flexors

 When these athletes finally reach out to me I’ll often assess their hip flexor mobility and to their amazement, the flexibility of this muscle group is great.
 They’ve unfortunately been lead to believe the tension they feel in this area is from the muscles being tight.
 But often this tension occurs when the hip flexors are WEAK and getting overworked.

 The truth is, we can’t diagnose tight hip flexors unless we actually measure their flexibility.
 And far too often, anytime an athlete reports tension on the front of the hip or a manual therapist feels tension, they diagnose the athlete with tight hip flexors.

 I can’t overstate how often this occurs, resulting in athletes not making progress on managing their symptoms.

-Don’t get me wrong…there are plenty of people out there with truly tight hip flexors…but there are also lots of people who think they have tight hip flexors when truly they have weak hip flexors manifesting themselves as a muscle with increased TONE.
+Don’t get me wrong…there are plenty of people out there with truly tight hip flexors.
+But there are also lots of people who think they have tight hip flexors when they have weak hip flexors manifesting themselves as a muscle with increased TONE.

-The iliopsoas (most commonly “tight” hip flexor) is composed of two muscles, the psoas and iliacus that share a common to insert onto the hip.
+The iliopsoas (most commonly “tight” of the hip flexor muscles) is composed of two muscles, the psoas and iliacus that share a common to insert onto the hip.

 The psoas originates on the vertebral bodies of the lumbar spine and the iliacus originates on the iliac fossa.